Chapter 9-3: The Technical Report

 Abstract: If you have enough word count available, give an overview of the main idea of the report so readers will know what to expect.
 Avoid details.
 Make this about 2-3 sentences.
 Do this paragraph last.

 Introduction: Explain the objective of the report, the topic or background information.
-Can include methods of approach, statement of problem, why the survey was done, identification of surveyors & respondents, initial hypothesis, and when / where / how the information was collected.
+Can include methods of approach, statement of the problem, why the survey was done, identification of surveyors & respondents, and initial hypothesis.
 Add a thesis at the end of your introduction.

-Body 1 Heading:
+Body 1 Results:

 Address the first idea of your report.
 Support all ideas with examples and evidence.

-Body 2 Heading:
+Body 2 Results:

 Address the second idea of your report.
 Support all ideas with examples and evidence.

-Body 3 Heading:
+Body 3 Results:

 Sample Report